 My dream is to bake alternative cakes and bread for both cancer patients and those who do care about health and to prove the world that organic, gluten-free, or healthy cakes are equally delicious and that you can still experience that adrenalin rush the way you eat sinful cake with a more healthier choice…

-I am now working towards Nutritheraphy Practitioner certification from Alternative Medicine Colleague of Canada, Québec.
+I am now working towards Nutritheraphy Practitioner certification from Alternative Medicine Colleague of Canada, Québec, as well as Lymph Care Therapist qualification from Career College Japan.